-Though we received a favorable prediction on Groundhog Day this year, many of us still question the reliability of that large rodent.
-As winter drags on, a number of our patients seek warmer places to visit.
+As winter drags on, many people seek warmer places to visit.
 For this reason, we wanted to give you some quick Sun Tips for Winter Travelers with the anticipated sun exposure.
 It is easy to be complacent with our cabin fever so that we can quickly get too much sun and even sunburn on a winter getaway vacation.

 Smart Sun Tips for Winter Travelers

 Remember what the stakes are:

 - Ultraviolet UV exposure from the sun or tanning beds causes sunburn

 - premature aging of the skin and sun damage